computationalmystic/augur-group13/README.md

 Augur is free software: you can redistribute it and/or modify it under the terms of the MIT License as published by the Open Source Initiative.
 See the file [LICENSE](LICENSE) for more details.

 (This work has been funded through the Alfred P. Sloan Foundation)

+# Group 13

+## About DoSOCSv2
+DoSOCSv2 is a CLI tool for scanning source code to produce and store SPDX 2.0 data.
+We will be incorporating DoSOCSv2 into our application to produce relevant licensing information on user request.
+DoSOCSv2 has inbuilt PostgreSQL configuration which we have decided to utilize because of its high-performance joins.

+For more information, check out [DoSOCSv2's GitHub repository](https://github.com/Nebrethar/DoSOCSv2#step-3-optional---add-postgresql-configuration)

+## Current State of the Project
+At the time of writing, Carter has gotten DoSOCSv2 up and running on an Amazon EC2 instance and cofigured it to use PostgreSQL.
+Paul has been working on the front-end and has completed a sketch for our main user interface.
+Luke has been working on wrapping DoSOCSv2 in a Flask server and making an API for the backend.
+The team is currently working on finishing what they've been assigned.
+Soon (hopefully) we will start getting our projects to interaface with one another.

+## Expected User Deliverable Product
+At the time of writing, we expect to add a risk metric to the Augur project.
+The product will ask the user for a repository they want to scan and send back some SPDX information produced by DoSOCSv2.
+The information is planned to include "Package Information", but more parts of the scan may be delivered on stakeholder request.